Currency Forecast 2026: Live GBP, EUR & USD Predictions

 Why Use a Currency Specialist Rather Than Your Bank

-Banks consistently offer exchange rates 2–4% worse than the interbank rate before fees.
+Banks consistently price exchange rates 2–4% worse than the interbank rate before fees.
 On a £200,000 transfer, 2% is £4,000.
-Cambridge Currencies works with clients on transfers typically £10,000 and above, with rates much closer to the real market rate.
-We work exclusively with FCA-authorised payment partners and your funds are held in fully safeguarded segregated client accounts.
-Get a free quote and compare directly against your bank.
-You can also read how we compare in our brokers vs banks guide.
+Cambridge Currencies works with clients on transfers typically £10,000 and above, accessing rates much closer to the real market rate.
+Cambridge Currencies works exclusively with FCA-authorised payment partners Currencycloud (FRN 900199) and ScioPay (FRN 927951); your funds are held in fully safeguarded segregated client accounts.
+Get a free quote and compare directly against your bank, or read how we compare in our brokers vs banks guide.
+All transfers are completed by phone with a dedicated specialist.

 i